2010 Hong Kong electoral reform: Act Now

-In a very short time after the campaign slogan and logo was made public, detractors had already created a parody which turned the original Chinese slogan 'Act Now' (起錨 in Chinese, meaning 'up-anchor') into ideograms for 'All Wrong' (超錯 in Chinese) & 'Collect Skin' (收皮 is a crude term in Chinese).
+Shortly after the campaign slogan and logo was made public, a parody was created that turned the original Chinese slogan 'Act Now' (起錨 in Chinese, meaning 'up-anchor') into ideograms for 'All Wrong' (超錯 in Chinese) & 'Collect Skin' (收皮 is a crude term in Chinese).
 In his personal blog, Tsang attacked his opponents, saying that those opposing the reform measures were the ones who were getting it all wrong.
 On the weekend of 29/30 May, Tsang and his ministers toured Hong Kong on an unpublicised itinerary to deliver flyers and meet the public.
 Tsang described as "myths" which surrounded the proposals – that it is regressive, it makes little difference whether it is passed or not, and that ordinary people are not concerned by political developments.
 He said they were "the first step as well as the last opportunity" to lay the foundation for a chief executive elected by universal suffrage in 2017.
 He expressed his fear that "a mood of pessimism and cynicism will take root" if there was no progress this time.
 Ministers visited schools to inform and discuss the proposals with staff and students; some were mobbed when leaving the schools' premises.